10686142/CS109A-Project-Police-Violence-in-the-US/README.md

 This is the repo of all of our files for our project.

+### Data used

+[Mapping Police Violence](https://mappingpoliceviolence.org/) and the [Washinpost's repo](https://github.com/washingtonpost/data-police-shootings), which also sourced the MPV.

 ## Folders

 ### Data
 Cointains al our collected data

 ## Contributing